 I know this month is the calm before the storm, and that soon there will be tons of holiday-related things to do, so we should all be glad of a few weeks “off” before the madness begins.
 But I do find myself wondering… what should we do in November?

-I blogged about the November family fun doldrums once before at Discovering Ohio.
+I blogged about the November family fun doldrums once before at Discovering Ohio (now attributed to someone else, unfortunately).
 At that time, my answer was to check out the zoos – and that’s still a good option.
 Now, here are a few other ideas I’ve collected from around Columbus for fun things to do with your family this month:

 - COSI’s Curious George exhibit (downtown).
 Now’s a great time to stop by everyone’s favorite children’s science center and check out the latest visiting exhibit, Let’s Get Curious.
 Who doesn’t love that adorable, curious little monkey?
 And he’s only here for a few months so Zoe and I will definitely be heading to COSI soon to check this out.
 According to the COSI website, Let’s Get Curious “presents key concepts in science, technology, math, and engineering, which are woven throughout the exhibit.
 Activities invite children to learn like Curious George – through direct experience and problem solving!”
 The exhibit is included with COSI admission or membership and runs through January 5, 2014.